rumaiiis/rumaiiis.github.io/index.md

 ## Embark on the Journey

 Witness the story of Rumais, a maverick in the field of cybersecurity.
-Join him in a world where each byte has a tale to tell, where each day is a new chapter in the saga of digital guardianship.
+Join him in a world where each byte has a tale to tell, where each day is a new chapter in the saga of digital guardianship.<span class="blinking-cursor">|</span>

 [Step into the World of RUMAIS](/about)